 Our room was so darn easy.
 It’s basically a rectangle with stairs coming down one side.

-We removed the carpet six months ago, scraped all the glue off the floors, removed all the tack strips, and cleaned it well.
+We removed the carpet six months ago, scraped all the glue off the floors, and cleaned it well.

 Before we placed the floor down, there was one section by the door that we had to level.